deeplearning4j/deeplearning4j/rotten_tomatoes_sentiment_analysis.md

 The cat sat on the mat.

-<s> The cat
+    The cat
     The cat sat
     sat on the
     on the mat
     the mat .
-mat . <s>
+    mat .

 Notice I append and prepend padding to the text.
-I do this in deeplearning4j as well.
+I do this in Deeplearning4j as well.

-In code this would look like:
+In code, this would look like:

     List<Window> windows = Windows.windows("The cat sat on the mat.",3);